Chennai-born engineering grad shares the #1 secret to landing a job working at Tesla

 It wasn’t until the next day that its magnitude hit her: she was officially going to be working at Tesla.

-Her role as a Project Engineer is focused on change management.
+As a Project Engineer, she is focused on change management.
 She works across teams to introduce product changes, test them, and ensure everything is aligned before rollout.
-It’s project management with a technical lens — lots of moving parts, and she’s right in the middle of the coordination.
+It’s essentially project management with a technical lens.

 To international students eyeing roles at tech companies like Tesla and others, Janani has one core message: be authentic.